-A rain garden can be installed south of the building to capture, treat, and infiltrate rooftop runoff.
+Three rain gardens can be installed around the building to capture, treat, and infiltrate stormwater runoff from the roof.
+Rain gardens also provide aesthetic value and create wildlife habitat while managing stormwater runoff.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.